 The company maintains The Toro Company Retirement Plan for eligible employees.
-The company's expenses under this plan, which include costs related to matching contributions and discretionary retirement fund contributions, as applicable, were \$28.5 million, \$17.4 million, and \$23.4 million for the fiscal years ended October 31, 2021, 2020, and 2019, respectively.
-The decrease in expense for the fiscal year ended October 31, 2020, as compared to the fiscal years ended October 31, 2021 and October 31, 2019, was primarily the result of the company's suspension of discretionary retirement fund contributions for fiscal 2020 as a proactive cost reduction measure to mitigate the anticipated adverse impacts of COVID-19.
-The increase in expense for the fiscal year ended October 31, 2021 as compared to the fiscal year ended October 31, 2020 is primarily the result of the resumption of discretionary retirement fund contributions in fiscal 2021.
+The company's expenses under this plan, which include costs related to matching contributions and discretionary retirement fund contributions, as applicable, were \$35.3 million, \$28.5 million, and \$17.4 million for the fiscal years ended October 31, 2022, 2021, and 2020, respectively.
+The lower expense for the fiscal year ended October 31, 2020 as compared to the fiscal years ended October 31, 2022 and October 31, 2021, was primarily the result of the company's suspension of discretionary retirement fund contributions for fiscal 2020 as a proactive cost reduction measure to mitigate the anticipated adverse impacts of COVID-19.
+Discretionary retirement fund contributions were resumed for the fiscal years ended October 31, 2022 and October 31, 2021.